 Note: Keep this number somewhere safe, so you can use it for your FAFSA renewal.

-Also, as mentioned above, if your parent does not have a Social Security number, he or she won’t be able to create an FSA ID.
-In that case, you need to print out the signature page from your online form for your parent(s) to sign and then send it by mail to the address provided in the FAFSA form.
+Also, as mentioned above, if your parent does not have a Social Security number, he or she will still be able to create an FSA ID for the 2024-25 FAFSA.
+However, a parent without an SSN won’t be able to access the 2023-24 FAFSA.
+If that’s your situation, you should print out the signature page for your parent(s) to sign and send it by mail to the address provided in the FAFSA form.

-If your parents live in a country other than the United States, select “Foreign Country” as your parents’ state of legal residence.
+If your parents live in a country other than the United States, they should select their country from the dropdown menu.

-If your parents live in one of the FAS, they should enter the “Amount of Wages Earned” from their FAS where the FAFSA form asks for adjusted gross income.
+If your parents live in a U.S. territory or one of the FAS, they should use the information from that tax return to fill out the FAFSA.

 If your parent(s) don’t file taxes at all, select “Not going to file” where the FAFSA form asks whether the parent(s) have filed taxes.
 You will then be asked to provide information about how much your parent(s) earned from work instead of specific information from tax forms.